Twin Pregnancy Guide: 6 weeks pregnant with twins through 7 weeks

 Twin Fetal Development at 6 and 7 Weeks

-At 6 weeks, your babies are about 1/8 inch and less than .04 oz.
+Your twins at 6 weeks are about 1/8 inch and less than .04 oz.
 In fruit terms, they are the size of pomegranate seeds

-By 7 weeks, they are .5 inch and less than .04 ounce.
+Your twins at 7 weeks are .5 inch and less than .04 ounce.
 They are now the size of small blueberries.